apache/allura/README.markdown

         popd
     done

 Hopefully everything completed without errors.
-We'll also need to create a place for Forge to store any SCM repositories that a project might create.
+We'll also need to create a place for Allura to store any SCM repositories that a project might create.

     for SCM in git svn hg
     do